surniaulula/wpsso/readme.txt

 	* Minimum requirements updated to WP v3.5 and PHP v5.4.
 	* Renamed the Social Settings 'header' index name to 'text'.
 	* Renamed the 'wpsso_admin_post_header' filter to 'wpsso_admin_post_head'.
-	* Renamed the WpssoHead::get_header_array() method to WpssoHead::get_head_array().
+	* Renamed the WpssoHead get_header_array() method to get_head_array().
-	* Added a new WpssoHead::get_head_index() method to cache meta tags as array elements.
+	* Added a new WpssoHead get_head_index() method to cache meta tags as array elements.
 This optimizes the head meta transient cache for Pinterest by storing 1 transient instead of 2.

 **Version 3.36.2-1 (2016/10/17)**